yamin-shihab/study-notes/grade-8/science.md

     + They combine with water vapor in the atmosphere to form sulfuric and nitric acids.
 The then return in precipitation that can be more acidic than vinegar.
         + This acid rain can damage and kill off plants and animals, and it can dissolve heavy metals into the soil.
 + The pH scale is used to determine whether a substance is a base or acid.
 It measures from 1 (very acidic) to 14 (very basic), with 7 being normal.
 + A bioindicator species is a species of organism that reacts in a very sensitive way to changes in their environment.
-They are studied by scientists to know when things change. (stonefly larvae, mayfly larvae, caddisfly larvae, snails, leeches, crayfish, segmented worms, midgefly larvae)
+They're studied by scientists to know when things change. (stonefly larvae, mayfly larvae, caddisfly larvae, snails, leeches, crayfish, segmented worms, midgefly larvae)
 + Water management involves carefully balancing an area's available water for people, industries, wildlife, and the environment.
 Pollution must also be taken into consideration.
 + For water to be potable (safe to drink), it must be purified, so many communities clean water through the process of water treatment:
     1. Water from a source moves through an intake pipe.
 A screen keeps out debris and fish.